nix-community/image-spec/config.md

 * This JSON is considered to be immutable, because changing it would change the computed [ImageID](#imageid).
 * Changing it means creating a new derived image, instead of changing the existing image.

-### Layer DiffID
+### Layer/Shard DiffID

-A layer DiffID is the digest over the layer's uncompressed tar archive and serialized in the descriptor digest format, e.g., `sha256:a9561eb1b190625c9adb5a9513e72c4dedafc1cb2d4c5236c9a6957ec7dfd5a9`.
+A layer/shard DiffID is the digest over the layer/shard's uncompressed tar archive and serialized in the descriptor digest format, e.g., `sha256:a9561eb1b190625c9adb5a9513e72c4dedafc1cb2d4c5236c9a6957ec7dfd5a9`.
-Layers SHOULD be packed and unpacked reproducibly to avoid changing the layer DiffID, for example by using [tar-split][] to save the tar headers.
+Layers/shards SHOULD be packed and unpacked reproducibly to avoid changing the layer DiffID, for example by using [tar-split][] to save the tar headers.

+The same data can always be used as either a layer or a shard.
+The naming just reflects how it is used.

 NOTE: Do not confuse DiffIDs with [layer digests](manifest.md#image-manifest-property-descriptions), often referenced in the manifest, which are digests over compressed or uncompressed content.